JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 > Oh crap another functional guy!" - But don't worry, not as much functional :)

-My idea of the solution is as follows: What if I have a cars array and I could run any kind of transformation function on it in order to get an updated cars array.
-I could have a little utility library with all the transformation functions I will ever need and I can slowly create more, when the need will arise.
+<b>My idea of the solution is as follows:</b>

+What if I have a cars array and I could run any kind of transformation function on it in order to get an updated cars array?
+I could have a little utility library with all the transformation functions I will ever need and I can slowly create more, when the need arises.
 Let's be SOLID, DRY, let's follow SRP and YAGNI.

-> Yes design patterns are an important knowledge of every seasoned developer :)
+> Yes, design patterns are an important knowledge of every seasoned developer :)

 But back to the code: